emeraldhost/documentation/en/index.md

-# Welcome to the Official EmeraldHost Documentation
+# Welcome to the official EmeraldHost Documentation

 Here you will find **everything you need to know about EmeraldHost products** - compact, understandable, and always up to date.
 Whether you're just starting out or already a pro: Our documentation shows you how to make the most of EmeraldHost.